grafana/code-coverage/README.md

-# Code coverage report for Go and Typescript
+# Code coverage report for Go and TypeScript

 ## Prerequisites
 #### TypeScript